 5. Standing Dumbbell Twist

 The standing dumbbell twist is an excellent rotational exercise that targets your core, especially your obliques.
-During rotation, this will also help develop strength and flexibility in your hips and lower back.
+This will also help develop strength and flexibility in your hips and lower back during rotation.

 It looks simple, but it’s a real challenge.
 If you are a beginner, keep a dumbbell close to the body.
 You can increase the difficulty by straightening your arms.